Estimated reading time: 15 minutes

-Paracetamol (acetaminophen) may harm the liver, aspirin has been associated with increased risk of bleeding from the gastrointestinal tract, Furthermore, NSAIDs should be used with caution in patients with cardiovascular disease or liver or kidney impairment (4).
+Paracetamol (acetaminophen) may harm the liver and aspirin has been associated with increased risk of bleeding from the gastrointestinal tract.
+Furthermore, NSAIDs should be used with caution in patients with cardiovascular disease or liver or kidney impairment (4).

 Headache may be defined as primary or secondary.
 A secondary headache is a symptom of an underlying condition whereas a primary headache is not.

 Tension headache, also known as a tension-type headache (TTH), is the most common type of primary headache.
 It is also the most common headache in the general population, and the second-most prevalent disorder in the world (1).

 The mean global prevalence of TTH in adults is 42% (5).
 Due to its high prevalence in the population, TTH causes a high degree of disability.

 Before 1988, no precise definition of TTH was available, and several terms such as muscle contraction headache, tension headache, psychogenic headache, or stress headache were used (6).

 The headache in TTH is rarely severe.
 It is often band-like and aching and usually not throbbing.
 It usually affects both sides of the head and is not associated with light and sound sensitivity or nausea and vomiting (7).
 Muscle tenderness in the head, neck, or shoulders is often present.

 Stress and mental tension are known to promote TTH (8).

 There are three main subtypes of TTH (9):